-Beetroot in Pregnancy – Health Benefits and Side Effects
+Beetroot in Pregnancy – Benefits, Risks, and Recipes

 Pregnancy is a crucial phase, and you must take care of your diet during this time.
-Eating healthy and nutritious food is recommended during this time.
 Beetroot is, no doubt, a healthy root vegetable that is consumed all over the world.
-It also proves useful and beneficial for a pregnant woman.
+Beetroot and pregnancy make a great pair, as the vegetable supports blood flow, haemoglobin levels, and energy.
+Doctors may suggest beetroot for pregnant lady’ meal plans as a natural way to improve digestion and immunity.
 If you’re pregnant and enjoy eating beetroot, you must know how it can help you.
 Read on to learn about the benefits of eating beetroot during pregnancy below.
-We have also talked about some fewer known risks of eating vegetables when pregnant and some delicious beetroot recipes you can try making at home.
+We have also talked about some lesser-known risks of eating vegetables when pregnant and some delicious beetroot recipes you can try making at home.

+Because of the presence of oxalates, many women wonder, “Can pregnant women eat beetroot?”
 Yes, it is completely safe to eat beetroot when pregnant.
-In fact, the unique nutritional value of beetroot makes them a healthy food to include in your pregnancy diet.
+In fact, the unique nutritional value of beetroot makes it a healthy food to include in your pregnancy diet.

 Nutritional Value of Beetroot